Secretary, Ministry of Finance v. Masdar Hossain: Facts

-The Dhaka High Court ruled in favor of the petition with a 12-point directive in 1997.
+The High Court Division ruled in favor of the petition with a 12-point directive in 1997.
 The government appealed to the Appellate Division of the Supreme Court.

-Judgement
+Judgment

-In 1999, the Supreme Court reversed parts of the High Court ruling, but upheld the 12 point directive.
-It issued a further 12 point directive.
-The Supreme Court called for the formation of an independent judicial commission to select members of the judiciary, deal with matters of judicial salaries and manage discipline.
-The Supreme Court ruled that the constitution provided a framework for judicial independence.
+In 1999, the Appellate Division reversed parts of the High Court Division's ruling but upheld the 12-point directive.
+It issued a further 12-point directive.
+The Appellate Division called for the formation of an independent judicial commission to select judiciary members, deal with matters of judicial salaries, and manage discipline.
+The Supreme Court ruled that the Constitution provided a framework for judicial independence.

 Significance

 The verdict led to the formation of the Bangladesh Judicial Service Commission.
 It was implemented by Chief Advisor Fakhruddin Ahmed during the caretaker administration in 2007.